DerGuru/The-Resonant/New Chapters/03 - Part3/P3-02_Terms_and_Conditions.md

 Twenty-two hours later, Jason's phone buzzed.
 A message from Reeves:

 *"Director Malvek has approved all seventeen amendments.
 Contract ready for signing.
 Attorney's office, tomorrow, 2 PM.
-Bring ID and your team.
+Bring some form of ID and your team.
 This is official."*

 Jason showed the message to the others.